paxbun/laplace-eq-therm/README.md

 Open a web browser and type the URL into the address bar.
 You must see several tables with colored cells.

-## How to set temperature at a point through web browsers
+## How to set temperature at a point through the web browser

 Each point of the input matrix (represented as a cell in the input table) can be in one of three states: